tszalama/cap-xsuaa-app-demo/README.md

+### Guide for creating a simple CAP application with XSUAA authentication

-## Creating a dev space and CAP project in SAP Business Application Studio
+#### Creating a dev space and CAP project in SAP Business Application Studio

 1. Create a new “Full Stack Cloud Application” dev space in BAS
   ![image](https://github.com/tszalama/cap-xsuaa-app-demo/assets/96135418/c50bc18c-fb46-4197-b44d-02a7eb4774f4)